BohdanQQ/ivis-containerized/README.md

     ./server_cert_gen.sh server <ivis> <sbox> <api>

 `ivis`, `sbox` and `api` are the hosts you've created in the first step.

+OUTDATED NOTICE: environment variables should work with the setup, though it hasn't been tested

 Modify the `docker-compose-dev.yml` to properly mount all required certificates and set db password.
 Please note that both the Apache proxy and IVIS-core need the generated certififcates.
 Furthermore, modify `docker-compose-dev.yml`, `config/ivis/default.yaml` and `config/apache/vhosts.conf` (or even `apache.conf`) to configure the ports on which you want everything to listen and set proper `ServerName`, `trusted/sandboxUrlBase` values.
 Do not forget about the database password from `docker-compose.yml` and the secret used for session signing when editing the IVIS-core config.